-In one study, 3 groups of women were placed on a 800 calorie/day diet.
+In one study, three groups of women were placed on a diet providing 800 calories daily.

-One group was instructed to not exercise, one to do aerobic exercise (cardio), while the third group did resistance exercise (12).
+One group was instructed not to exercise, one to perform aerobic exercise (cardio), while the third group did resistance exercise (

-Both the women who didn’t exercise and those who did aerobic exercise had lost muscle mass, and had a significant reduction in metabolic rate.
+Those in the groups that either didn’t exercise or did aerobic exercise lost muscle mass and experienced significant reductions in metabolic rate.

-However, the women who did resistance exercise maintained their metabolic rate, their muscle mass and their strength levels.
+However, the women who did resistance exercise maintained their metabolic rate, muscle mass, and strength levels.

-Keep in mind that this includes just adding protein to your diet, without consciously restricting anything.
+Keep in mind that you can reap the benefits of protein by simply adding it to your diet, without consciously restricting anything.

-That being said, your protein intake is also important to prevent adverse effects of long-term weight loss.
+That said, adequate protein intake is also important for preventing the adverse effects of long-term weight loss.

-When your protein intake is high, your body will be less inclined to break down your muscles for energy.
+When your protein intake is high, your body will be less inclined to break down your muscles for energy or protein.